jatiz/Nfc-E-Tracker/README.md

 # Nfc-E-Tracker

+__Disclaimer__

+This is my first so-called big project that i did alone for 3 months.
+This development of mine are not that perfect or professional or anything.
+Sorry for any mistakes or messy codes i used on this project.
+I am just a developer in learning.

 __Description__

 This is a small personal project of mine regarding managing worker's on-site attendance.
 With a problems where an officer in-charge needs to manaage their worker on-site, so with this project i began to develop a web-management app where an officer can manaage his/her workers from the comfort of their office.
 No longer require to re-visit every on-site location to check on their workers.